khulnasoft/ai-sdk/packages/core/README.md

-# Vercel AI SDK
+# KhulnaSoft AI SDK

-The Vercel AI SDK is **a library for building AI-powered streaming text and chat UIs**.
+The KhulnaSoft AI SDK is **a library for building AI-powered streaming text and chat UIs**.

 ## Features